 This series of on-demand, online videos introduces you to Ansible automation and configuration management, provisioning, deploying, and managing compute infrastructure across cloud, virtual, and physical environments with Ansible.

-Red Hat Ansible Automation Platform includes all the tools needed to implement enterprise-wide automation, including playbooks and analytics.
-It allows users to centralize and control their IT infrastructure with a visual dashboard, role-based access control, and more to reduce operational complexity.
+Red Hat Ansible Automation Platform includes all the tools you need to implement enterprise-wide automation, including an event-driven solution, playbooks, and analytics.
+It allows you to centralize and control your IT infrastructure with a visual dashboard, role-based access control, and more features designed to reduce operational complexity.